Drug and Alcohol Rehab in Surrey

 Is Addiction Treatment Accessible Through the NHS in Surrey?

-Privately funded clients may be able to afford more comprehensive treatment though, as the sheer cost of addiction [53] is often too much for an overstretched and underfunded NHS.
+Privately funded clients may be able to afford more comprehensive drug and alcohol rehab treatment though, as the sheer cost of addiction [53] is often too much for an overstretched and underfunded NHS.

 Council-Funded Drug & Alcohol Rehab in Surrey – Cons